Hunter Safety Requirement

 Hunter Safety License Requirement

-Persons born on or after June 1, 1975 may not be issued a license to hunt in Florida with the use of a firearm, gun (including a muzzleloading gun), bow or crossbow without first having successfully completed a hunter safety course.
+Persons born on or after June 1, 1975, must have successfully completed a hunter safety course to buy a license allowing them to hunt in Florida with a firearm, gun (including a muzzleloading gun), bow or crossbow.
 Anyone who meets the above description must present a valid hunter safety certification card prior to being issued a hunting license (excluding lifetime licenses).

-Individuals exempted from having a hunting license but born on or after June 1, 1975 are exempted from the hunter safety requirement.
-The exemption does not apply to anyone hunting on military bases.
+Individuals exempt from hunting license requirements who were born on or after June 1, 1975 are also exempt from the hunter safety requirements.
+The exemption does not apply to persons with a Florida Resident Disabled Person Hunting and Fishing License or anyone hunting on military bases.
 Completion of a hunter safety course is required by the federal government to hunt on military bases.

 Hunter Safety Requirement Deferral